PULPIT TODAY SERMONS

 Moses had single-handedly delivered Israel from Egyptian slavery when Egypt was the world’s mightiest monarchy.

-It’s interesting that Joshua never healed one sick person.
-He never called down fire.
-He never gave Israel a miraculous supply of manna or water.
-But God used Joshua mightily to defeat the Canaanites and settle Israel into the Promised Land.
-In fact, Joshua followed God’s purpose for His life so diligently that he is regarded as Israel’s greatest military General.
 God didn’t want Joshua to be Moses.
 God called Joshua to be Joshua.
-He gave Joshua a completely different assignment than Moses had.
-And this is true for you.
+He gave Joshua a completely different assignment than Moses received.
+And this is true for you!
 God has issued a unique calling upon your life.
 He’s assigned you with a unique mission.
-It may be similar to someone else; but nobody is made exactly like you and nobody has your precise assignment.
+It may be similar to someone else, but nobody is made exactly like you and nobody has your precise assignment.

 Be Who God Created You to Be!

-“prepared the way.”
+John “prepared the way.”
+Jesus was “the way.”

 John was the “voice of one crying in the wilderness” while Isaiah said of Christ, “He will not shout or cry out, or raise His voice in the streets.”